pebakery/pebakery-docs/CodingGuide/CommandOp.md

 # Command Optimization

-If enabled via **PEBakery >Settings > General > Optimize Code**, PEBakery will automatically optimize various commands related to file manipulation, however the optimization occurs only if the **same commands** that manipulate the **same file** are **placed in a row**.
+If enabled via **PEBakery >Settings > General > Optimize Code**, PEBakery will automatically optimize various commands.
 When commands are optimized, multiple file read/write operations are compacted into single read/write operation, dramatically improving performance.
 In order to take advantage of this performance boost, make sure to place these commands together in your script.

 ## The following commands may be optimized